 He has previously held a commercial pilot’s license and today enjoys more earthly pursuits and hobbies including home renovations, winter/summer sports and reading.

 Robert Kiley was born and raised in Kingston, receiving his teaching and master’s in public administration degrees from Queen’s University.
 Until 2015, he taught English, history and outdoor education in Ontario and Quebec.
 He is also the former executive director of the Council on Aging.
 Today, Robert works in marketing, focusing on helping small businesses grow.
 His commitment to building community has been demonstrated through his service with a variety of community boards.
 Robert ran for member of provincial parliament in 2011 and doubled the vote in 2014.
 This experience gives him a deep understanding of what matters to the people of Kingston and The Islands.
-He is ready to be our next MPP.
+He was recently named Deputy Leader of The Green Party of Ontario is ready to be our next MPP.

 Andre Imbeault was born in Kingston to a military family.
 He and his family relocated to Gander, NL for a number of years, until 1997, when his father was posted back to Kingston.
 Andre has lived in the Kingston area ever since and is extremely proud to call this city, Home.